Forvar/utilities/docker-django-deploy/README.md

 ### Pull

 To pull from the repository, a shortcut was added to the manage.sh script.
-It simply perform the *git pull* command inside the django project directory:
+It simply performs a *git pull* command inside the django project directory:
 * `./manage.sh pull`